1965 Sudanese parliamentary election

 Parliamentary elections were held in Sudan on 21 April and 8 May 1965.
-Due to the civil war the seats in the south of the country were left vacant until by-elections on 8 March and 18 April 1967.
-The result was a second successive victory for the Umma Party, which won 90 of the 173 seats.
-Voter turnout was 56%.
+The elections were organized under the Sovereignty Council that had been formed the previous year following the October Revolution.
+Due to the ongoing First Sudanese Civil War, seats allocated to the Southern Sudan Autonomous Region were left vacant and were not filled until by-elections held in March-April 1967.
+The elections resulted in a second consecutive victory for the Umma Party, which won 90 of the 173 contested seats.
+Voter turnout was 56.2%.

 Results

 These results include the 1967 by-elections.